Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 39 - Deploying to the ICP Live Blockchain/39.05 How to Deploy a Static Website onto the ICP Blockchain for Hosting/README.md

 - The `index.html` file

 The total size is only a few hundred kilobytes, making it inexpensive to deploy and host on the Internet Computer.

+## Bundling Assets

+Bundle all files into a new folder named `assets`.
+This folder will contain all the website's assets.
+In previous projects, such as dbank, a similar `dbank_assets` folder was used to store CSS, logos, `index.html`, and `index.js` files.